Paper Mache Raccoon Pattern

-When your guest see your raccoon, they may beg you to make one for them, too. 🙂
+When your guests see your paper mache raccoon, they may beg you to make one for them, too.

 This printable pattern (PDF) comes with links to five videos that will help you put your raccoon sculpture together.